caleb531/automata/README.md

 from automata.base.automaton import Automaton
 ```

-The following methods are common to all Automaton subtypes:
+The following methods are common to all Automaton subtypes, and must be
+implemented if you create your own subclass:

 #### Automaton.read_input(self, input_str)